SathyaBhat/sathyabh.at/content/weekly-notes-06-2024/index.md

 > I’ve led infrastructure at a startup for the past 4 years that has had to scale quickly.
 From the beginning I made some core decisions that the company has had to stick to, for better or worse, these past four years.
 This post will list some of the major decisions made and if I endorse them for your startup, or if I regret them and advise you to pick something else.

 It's a long read and I largely agree with most of them.
-This is a great write-up that not only talks about what tool was selected and also the why.
+This is a great write-up that not only talks about what tool was selected but also the why.
 Check out the [post by Jack Lindamood](https://cep.dev/posts/every-infrastructure-decision-i-endorse-or-regret-after-4-years-running-infrastructure-at-a-startup/)

 ### Subscribe to my posts